 - Less abrasive on new piercings

 - Less likely to cause an infection in a new piercing

 The Association of Professional Piercers (APP) sets the standards to be followed by professional body piercers, and it's made its position very clear in regards to threaded jewelry: “Internally threaded jewelry is part of the APP standard for initial piercing jewelry.
 The part of the jewelry that passes through your skin is smooth, and the threads are on the removable end(s), such as balls, gems, or spikes.
 Internally threaded jewelry avoids any possibility of scraping your tissue with sharp threads, which is especially important with fresh piercings.”

 Side Effects of Externally Threaded Jewelry

-Externally threaded jewelry is much more susceptible to irritation and infection.
-"Those threads are like little, tiny knives," notes Keith Thompson.
+Externally threaded jewelry is much more susceptible to irritation and infection: "Those threads are like little, tiny knives," notes Keith Thompson.
 "And if you’re putting it in a new piercing, it can cause more trouble than the wound has already received from the actual piercing itself.
 And later, when you take it in and out, it can cause cutting, scraping, and inflammation."
-Bacteria can make itself a home in the nooks of the threading, and, if it comes in contact with the raw flesh inside a new piercing hole, it will cause a whole host of problems.
+Bacteria can make itself a home in the nooks of the threading, and, if it comes in contact with the raw flesh inside a new piercing hole, it may cause a whole host of problems.
 If you have externally threaded body jewelry, it should only be used on well-healed piercings.
-If the piercing isn't healed, you risk all kinds of nasty bumps (aka keloids) with even nastier stuff inside them.
+If the piercing isn't healed, you may be risking all kinds of nasty bumps (aka keloids) with even nastier stuff inside them.

 While classic piercings are often the first thing to come in mind, the APP points out that steering clear of externally threaded jewelry is especially important during the stretching, or gauging, process, as the sharp ridges of the jewelry can tear and irritate the healing tissue inside your piercing.